RyanBlount-2/RyanBlount-2.github.io/README.md

 # Ryan's GitHub Profile

 > ## Description:
-   This is my profile featuring my GitHub projects.
+   This is my portfolio featuring my GitHub projects.

 > ## **Installation:**
    N/A